x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/system-requirements.md

 |DNS namespace|Exchange 2019 supports the following DNS namespaces: <ul><li>Contiguous</li><li>Noncontiguous</li><li>Single label domains</li><li>Disjoint</li></ul> <p> For more information about DNS namespaces that are supported by Exchange, see [KB2269838](https://support.microsoft.com/help/2269838).|
 |IPv6|Exchange 2013 and later support IPv6 only when IPv4 is also installed and enabled on the Exchange server. <p> If you deploy Exchange in this configuration, and your network supports IPv4 and IPv6, all Exchange servers can send data to and receive data from devices, servers, and clients that use IPv6 addresses.
 For more information, see [IPv6 Support in Exchange 2013](../../ExchangeServer2013/ipv6-support-in-exchange-2013-exchange-2013-help.md).|

-<sup>1</sup> Support for Windows Server 2022 Active Directory Servers was introduced with Exchange Server 2019 CU12 (2022H1).
+<sup>1</sup> Support for Windows Server 2022 Active Directory servers was introduced with Exchange Server 2019 CU12 (2022H1).

 ## Directory server architecture for Exchange 2019